srikanth7785/Gmaterials_App/README.md

 ___

 #### Sub Modules
-I made few minimalistic apps and made them as public repositories which implement some of the features of __Gmaterials__, as stated below.
+Below are a few minimalistic apps, public repositories, which implement some of the features of __Gmaterials__.

 Feature in Gmaterials | Seperate Repository |
 ---|---|